Javaris Crittenton: Washington Wizards (2008–2009)

 On December 10, 2008, Crittenton was part of a three-team trade that sent him to the Washington Wizards along with Mike James from the New Orleans Hornets.
 In exchange, the Wizards sent a conditional first-round draft pick to the Memphis Grizzlies and Antonio Daniels to the Hornets.

-In December 2009, Crittenton and teammate Gilbert Arenas were involved in a locker room confrontation involving guns.
+On December 21, 2009, Crittenton and teammate Gilbert Arenas were involved in a locker room confrontation involving guns.
 In a recent interview, former Washington Wizards teammate Caron Butler stated that "you never know, and that's the crazy thing about it" when questioned if there was going to be a trigger pulled in the incident between Crittenton and Arenas.
 On January 25, 2010 Crittenton pleaded guilty and was given a year of probation on a misdemeanor gun possession charge stemming from this incident.
 Two days later, Crittenton and Arenas were suspended for the rest of the season by NBA commissioner David Stern.
 He was released by the Wizards following the suspension, while Arenas rejoined the team.